 Students have no expectation of privacy with respect to School-owned property.
-Lockers, desks, and other items provided for student use remain School property, and students do not have a reasonable expectation of privacy in School property or in personal items placed inside School property.
-School administrators or other authorized personnel may monitor and search student desks and lockers for any reason.
+Cubbies, desks, and other items provided for student use remain School property, and students do not have a reasonable expectation of privacy in School property or in personal items placed inside School property.
+School administrators or other authorized personnel may monitor and search student desks and cubbies for any reason.
+Students will be held financially accountable for damage to school property or a teacher's property.
 School officials may search any School property, including School property that is within a student's possession or otherwise being used by a student, at any time, with or without notice to the student and without consent.
 School officials may confiscate any items found during a search, including prohibited items, dangerous items or other items that violate School policy.